AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 In this lesson, you will enable your schemas and datasets for Real-time Customer Profile.

-Okay, I lied when I said the Datasets lesson was the quickest.
-This one should be even faster!
+Okay, I lied when I said the datasets lesson was the shortest lesson in this tutorial&mdash;this one should take even less time!
 Literally all you are going to do is flip a bunch of toggles.
 But what happens when you flip these toggles is really, really important so I wanted to dedicate a whole page to it.

 With Real-time Customer Profile, you can see a holistic view of each individual customer that combines data from multiple channels, including online, offline, CRM, and third party data.
 Profile allows you to consolidate your disparate customer data into a unified view offering an actionable, timestamped account of every customer interaction.

 As amazing as all that sounds, you don't need to activate *all of your data* for profile.
-You should  only enable the data you need for activation use cases.
-Data that you want to use for marketing use cases, call center integrations, etc where you need fast access to a robust customer profile should be enabled.
-If you are just uploading data for analysis, it might not need to be enabled for profile.
+In fact, you should only enable the data you need for activation use cases.
+Enable data that you want to use for marketing use cases, call center integrations, etc where you need fast access to a robust customer profile.
+If you are  uploading data just for analysis, it shouldn't be enabled for profile.
 <!--is this accurate.
 Are there other considerations to point out? -->

 **Data Architects** will need to enable Real-time Customer Profile outside of this tutorial.

-First, watch this short video to learn more about Real-time Customer Profile:
+Before you begin the exercises, watch this short video to learn more about Real-time Customer Profile:
 >[!VIDEO](https://video.tv.adobe.com/v/27251?quality=12&learn=on)

 ## Permissions required